dortania/OpenCore-Install-Guide/extras/troubleshooting.md

 * `ProvideConsoleGop` is likely missing as this is needed for transitioning to the next screen, this was originally part of AptioMemoryFix but is now within OpenCore as this quirk
 * Missing [kernel patches](https://github.com/AMD-OSX/AMD_Vanilla/tree/opencore)(only applies for AMD CPUs)

-Another possible problem is that some users either forget or cannot disable CFG-Lock in the BIOS(specifically relating to a locked 0xE2 MSR bit for power management, obviously much safer to turn off CFG-Lock).
-When this happens, there's a couple of possible fixes:
+Another possible problem is that some users either forget or cannot disable CFG-Lock in the BIOS(specifically relating to a locked 0xE2 MSR bit for power management, obviously much safer to turn off CFG-Lock). **Do note this is for Intel users only.** When this happens, there's a couple of possible fixes:

 * [Fixing CFG Lock](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/post-install/msr-lock)
 * Enable `AppleXcpmCfgLock` and `AppleCpuPmCfgLock`, this disables `PKG_CST_CNFIG_CONTROL` within the XNU and AppleIntelCPUPowerManagment respectively.
 Not recommended long term solution as this can cause instability.